-- We opine that any water bodies, including streams, marshes and their riparia (~30m), as well as terrestrial habitats of high ecological value including mature secondary woodlands, should be conserved and protected by more stringent land use zonings (i.e. Conservation Area or more stringent land use categories). - 7.
-As stated in the Explanatory Statement (section 7.5.3), there is no existing or planned public sewer for the Area, and the village houses are served by their own STS system.
+- 6. We opine that any water bodies, including streams, marshes and their riparia (~30m), as well as terrestrial habitats of high ecological value including mature secondary woodlands, should be conserved and protected by more stringent land use zonings (i.e. Conservation Area or more stringent land use categories). - 7.
+As stated in the Explanatory Statement (section 7.2.6), there is no existing or planned public sewer for the Area, and the village houses are served by their own STS system.
 Higher chances of leakage of STS and other non-point source pollution, as well as illegal and / or uncontrollable sewage discharge into water sensitive receivers (including streams, marshes, estuaries and bays) associated with further development, will undoubtedly intensify environmental risks. - 8.
-We request any "Village Type Development" (V) zones in the future Outline Zoning Plan should be delineated according to genuine needs of indigenous villagers, which should in turn be assessed base on reliable information, including land ownership and entitlement, as well as actual rather than speculated number of small house applications. - 9.
+We request the Village Type Development (V) zones in the draft OZP should be delineated according to genuine needs of indigenous villagers, which should in turn be assessed base on reliable information, including land ownership and entitlement, as well as actual rather than speculated number of small house applications. - 9.
 Without such proof, any V zones should be delineated with strict accordance to the current boundary of village houses.
 Areas with natural vegetation including woodlands, as well as active or abandoned farmlands in these largely rural and natural areas, should be zoned to preclude possibility of building new New Territories Exempted Houses (NTEH) from both Columns 1 and 2, in order to eliminate development pressure from these areas. - 10.
+We opine that Closed Road System should be maintained under "Development in the North, Conservation for the South" strategy for Lantau.
+Therefore, vehicular access control to Sham Wat should be maintained and strictly enforced. - 11.
 Green Power and Eco-Education & Resource Centre hope that the Town Planning Board could address our environmental concerns stated above, and formulate statutory plans for thorough protection of our natural and cultural heritage in a prudent manner.